MAT555-Fall22/.github/profile/README.md

 `MAT555E` is graduate level course aims to provide an introduction to mathematical and statistical theory behind the methods commonly used in learning from data in today's modern era.
 The course is designed such that:

-  - The methods covered will include supervised learning algorithms with a focus on regression and classification problems and unsupervised learning algorithms with a focus on clustering problems.
+  - The methods covered will include supervised learning algorithms with a focus on regression and classification problems and unsupervised learning algorithms with a focus on clustering problems,
-  - Extensions of these methods to high-dimensional settings will also be discussed.
+  - Extensions of these methods to high-dimensional settings will also be discussed, and
   - Application of these methods to data analysis problems and their implementation will be done via Python.